 Characters that seem like people you’ve met.
 They may be likeable or annoying, kind or evil, outrageous or dull, but they’ll feel real, even the ghosts.

 Unexpected twists and hidden things.
 What’s the point in reading a book if you already know everything that’s going to happen?

 Atmospheric settings.
-Most of my stories are set in Orange County, California in wealthy beach towns, historic missions, haunted trails, and graveyards.
+I set most of my stories in Orange County, California, in wealthy beach towns, historic missions, haunted trails, and graveyards.

 Pets.
 I love dogs and cats.
 They feature heavily in my stories.

 What you’ll never find in a Greta Boris book:

 Extreme violence or sex on the page.
 I’m a fade to black, leave something to the imagination kind of girl.